amrbadreldin/Free-MusicStuff/README.md

 https://decomposer.de/sitala/ a free drum sampler that has a ableton-like UI and is so fucking good.

-https://thekount.sellfy.store/ a person known for making extremely sick drum samples and instruments check out their stuff almost 90% of their products are free so enjoy

 https://www.adsrsounds.com/product/software/adsr-sample-manager/ see this as a sample manager for the millions of samples you have, its also kind of an alternative to Decent Sampler

 **(FX):**